Iraneus/betamedneed/_services/card.md

 weight: 1
 ---

-MedNeed Card is a debit card designed to enable medical facilities easily make payments and get benefits in the form of **cashback rewards**.
+MedNeed Card is a debit card designed to enable medical care providers easily make payments and get benefits in the form of **cashback rewards**.

 ![Med online](/images/illustrations/med-online.jpg)